-Are you looking to form a new LLC, but you’re not comfortable enough with the process to try the DIY route?
+Are you looking to form a new limited liability company (LLC), but you’re not comfortable enough with the process to try the DIY route?
 Are you also lacking the budget to spend hundreds or even thousands of dollars hiring a lawyer to draft and file your formation documents?

 Fortunately, there are plenty of companies like MyCompanyWorks and Incorporate.com that specialize in forming LLCs without breaking the bank, but how do you choose which one to use?

 There are some significant differences between the two (as well as plenty of common ground), and we think that by the time you’re done reading, you’ll know which one can best serve you.

 With MyCompanyWorks and Incorporate.com, we’re dealing with two highly popular LLC formation service providers.
 We wouldn’t hesitate to recommend either one, and we’re confident that you’ll be satisfied with your experience regardless of which one you choose to form your LLC.
 That said, MyCompanyWorks has some distinct advantages that make them our preferred pick.

 First and foremost, MyCompanyWorks’ price point of $79 (plus state fee) for LLC formation service is less expensive than the $99 you’ll pay with Incorporate.com.
 Furthermore, MyCompanyWorks receives glowing feedback from their clients, whereas Incorporate.com has a much smaller volume of reviews, and they’re usually not positive in nature either.